 Camp Director Daniel Kassner

-Daniel Kassner is in his second year with ASA, serving as the Director of Clinics and Summer Camps in New Hampshire.
+Daniel Kassner is in his third year with ASA, serving as the Director of Clinics and Summer Camps in New Hampshire.
 He brings an enormous amount of energy and passion to his coaching style, and is enthusiastic about teaching the game to players at all levels.View Daniel Kassner's Bio ⟩

 During the school year, Daniel works as a history teacher at Tewksbury Memorial High School.
 Throughout his career as an educator, Daniel has consistently been a part of the athletics programs.
 He was an assistant coach for the varsity basketball team at a small private school outside of Chicago, IL, and upon moving back to New England, worked as an assistant coach for the Rising Tide Herons in Plymouth, MA.
 Daniel has a vast amount of experience working with young people and considers coaching basketball to be one of his true passions alongside his work as a teacher.
 Daniel hopes to continue to grow with the ASA program in New Hampshire and build a supportive and cooperative basketball environment in the Granite State.